armory/documentation/_install_guide/dinghy.md

 stashEndpoint:     http://stash.mycompany.com/rest/api/1.0", # url where stash is running
 logging:
     level: INFO  # one of: (DEBUG, INFO, WARN, ERROR, FATAL, PANIC)
-    file: /var/log/dinghy.log  (This is optional, default is stdout i.e., goes to docker logs)
+    # file: /var/log/dinghy.log  (This is optional, default is stdout i.e., goes to docker logs, remove comment if you want to log to a file)
 orca:
     enabled: true
     baseUrl: http://orca:8083